myappin/mysql_traversable_tree/README.md

 # Mysql Traversable Tree #
+This is library containing procedures for easy recount traversable tree by parents realized by constraints in InnoDb.
+Procedures evaluate left and right sides of leaves.

 - Multi Tree is supported
-- Automatically recount traversable tree inside transaction
+- Automatically recounts traversable tree inside transaction

 ## Traversing ##
 is fully dependent on parent element (id_parent).